niksilver/burnup/README.md

 ## `getValid`: Get all values for a given date

-This is useful if we want to get an easy view of our work as it was on any particular date.
-This can be a bit tricky normally, because the raw data lists every version of every user story, and different stories will change on different dates.
+This function gets us a view of our work as it was on any particular date.

 The function `getValid` effectively says "For a given date get all the values of a given field".
 The parameters are: